Indiana Jones and the Fate of Atlantis: Development

-Once Barwood and Falstein completed the rough outline of the story, Barwood wrote the actual script, and the team began to conceive the puzzles and to design the environments.
+Once Barwood and Falstein completed the rough outline of the story, Barwood wrote the script, and the team began to conceive the puzzles and to design the environments.
 The Atlantean artifacts and architecture devised by lead artist William Eaken were made to resemble those of the Minoan civilization, while the game in turn implies that the Minoans were inspired by Atlantis.
 Barwood intended for the Atlantean art to have an "alien" feel to it, with the machines seemingly operating on as yet unknown physics rather than on magic.
 The backgrounds were first pencil sketched, given a layer of basic color and then converted and touched up with 256-colors.
 Mostly they were mouse-drawn with Deluxe Paint, though roughly ten percent were paintings scanned at the end of the development cycle.
 As a consequence of regular design changes, the images often had to be revised by the artists.
 Character animations were fully rotoscoped with video footage of Steve Purcell for Indiana's and Collette Michaud for Sophia's motions.
 The main art team that consisted of Eaken, James Dollar and Avril Harrison was sometimes consulted by Barwood to help out with the more graphical puzzles in the game, such as a broken robot in Atlantis.

 The addition of three different paths was suggested by Falstein and added about six more months of development time, mainly because of all the extra dialogue that had to be implemented for the interaction between Indiana and Sophia.
 Altogether, the game took around two years to finish, starting in early 1990, and lasting up to the floppy disk release in June 1992.
 The only aspect Barwood was not involved in at all was the production of voices for the enhanced "talkie" edition released on CD-ROM in May 1993, which was instead handled by Tamlynn Barra.
 The voice-over recordings for the approximately 8000 lines of dialogue took about four weeks, and were done with actors from the American Federation of Television and Radio Artists.
 Harrison Ford was not available to record Indiana Jones's voice, so a substitute actor Doug Lee was used.
 Victor Entertainment published the game for FM Towns in August 1993.
-The "talkie" version was later included as an extra game mode in the Wii version of the 2009 action game Indiana Jones and the Staff of Kings, and distributed via the digital content delivery software Steam as a port for Windows XP, Windows Vista and Mac OS X in July 8 that same year.
-The versions on the Wii and available on Steam have improved MIDI versions of the soundtrack, along with both voices and text.
-Lucasfilm released the game for Linux as a collection of Disney classics, including Sam & Max Hit the Road on GOG platform in October 2014.
+The "talkie" version was later included as an extra game mode in the Wii version of the 2009 action game Indiana Jones and the Staff of Kings, and distributed via the digital distribution service Steam as a port for Windows XP, Windows Vista, and Mac OS X in July 8 that same year.
+The versions on the Wii and Steam have improved MIDI versions of the soundtrack, along with both voices and text.
+Lucasfilm released the game for Linux in a collection of Disney classics, including Sam & Max Hit the Road on GOG platform in October 2014.